Mabira Forest: Deforestation plans

 The deforestation plans were disputed within Uganda.
 While environmental activists feared the loss of hundreds of endangered species, increased erosion, the damage of livelihoods of local people and negative impacts on water balance and regional climate, supporters hoped for the creation of jobs.
 A cabinet paper said the plan would generate 3,500 jobs and contribute USh 11.5 billion to the treasury.

-The Kabaka (King) of Buganda opposed the deforestation plan and has offered alternative land for sugarcane production.
+The kabaka (king) of Buganda opposed the deforestation plan and has offered alternative land for sugarcane production.
 The Anglican church of Mukono has also offered land.

 At least three people were killed during a demonstration of about 1,000 for the protection of the Mabira Forest.
 There were also riots against Asians, since the Mehta Group is Indian-owned.
 SCOUL plantations were set on fire, and e-mails and SMS calling for the boycott of SCOUL's Lugazi sugar circulated.

-President Museveni defended the deforestation plans, saying that he shall ”not be deterred by people who don't see where the future of Africa lies”.
-According to him, the Save Mabira activists ”don't understand that the future of all countries lies in processing”.
-In May 2007, the Ugandan environmental minister announced that the deforestation plans were suspended and that the government is trying to find alternative land for the Mehta Group.
+President Museveni defended the deforestation plans, saying that he shall "not be deterred by people who don't see where the future of Africa lies".
+According to him, the Save Mabira activists "don't understand that the future of all countries lies in processing".
+In May 2007, the Ugandan environmental minister announced that the deforestation plans were suspended and that the government was trying to find alternative land for the Mehta Group.

+Tourism

+Mabira Forest Reserve draws in visitors (nationals and foreigners) who are interested in its natural beauty and diverse flora and fauna.
+Some of the activities available to tourists include bird watching, wildlife viewing, guided nature walks, camping/picnics, cycling, tracking monkeys, zip-lining and cultural experiences with the local communities.
+Tourism is a source of revenue to the government and local community.